Apzure/AnonymousAds/README.md

 6. Replace the respective zip files in `search-engine/fhe` and `server/fhe`
 7. Run `docker compose up` again, and the model is now the newly trained model!

+## Ad Selection and Image Availability (Proof of Concept)

+Current system limitations:
+- Selects top 2 ads based on prediction probabilities
+- 1 image per category for demonstration
+- Second ad may be less relevant if searches focus on one subject

+Example: Frequent "sports" searches may result in "sports" and an unrelated category as top ads.

+Potential future enhancements:
+1. Multiple images per category
+2. Improved ad selection algorithm
+3. Dynamic image database updates

+Note: These limitations are expected in a proof of concept and would be addressed in a full implementation.

 ## Acknowledgments